Biodiversity

 The Sunshine Coast has rich biodiversity including native plants, animals and ecosystems.
 You can see this throughout our natural areas set within rural and urban landscapes.

 Our subtropical climate and breadth of landforms support our plants and animals.
-The Sunshine Coast is home to 142 rare and threatened plant and animal species.
+The Sunshine Coast is home to 117 threatened plant and animal species.
 For example, the koala and unique Buderim holly.

 Our Land for Wildlife Program is the largest run by a local government in Queensland.
-It has more than 1100 private landowners managing wildlife habitat on their properties.
-This shows the community’s continued appreciation for our region’s natural assets.
+It has more than 1300 private landowners managing wildlife habitat on their properties.

 You can experience our region’s biodiversity through a range of nature-based recreation activities.